Etejerina/a-walk-in-python/day_3.md

 This is called ***slicing***.

 Let's say that I want to print parts (or substrings) of the greeting variable.
-We will have to use this sintax:
+We will have to use this syntax:

 {var_name}[{start}:{end}:{step}]